oracle/javavscode/vscode/README.md

 # Java Platform Extension for Visual Studio Code

 Java Platform extension from Oracle brings full featured development support (edit-compile-debug & test cycle) to VS Code.
-It offers support for Maven and Gradle projects too.
+It offers support for Maven and Gradle projects.
 ## Getting Started
 1. Set JDK in `View | Command Palette | Preferences:Open User Settings (JSON) ...` __jdk: Jdkhome__ setting to point to JDK which Language Server will run on and projects will be compiled with.
 More below in section [Selecting the JDK](#selecting-the-jdk)
 2. If no JDK is present in your system then extension can setup things for you.
 More below in section [JDK Downloader](#jdk-downloader)